 "Uh...Tiger just turned downwind," came a somewhat sheepish response.
 That was much less alarming because it meant that the Grumman was not a factor for us.

 To my surprise, the Cub we were following aborted his landing and rejoined the pattern.
-Cubs do not require much runway and I wondered what sent him around.
+I would have expected the short runway to be cause for some go-arounds that morning, but Cubs do not require much runway and I wondered what really sent him around.
 Benton's runway is actually a couple of hundred feet longer than the runway at Aeroflex where I earned my tailwheel endorsement in a Cub.

 Worried about wear on his prop, Mick expressed some concern about the length of the grass at Benton.
 But the grass was close-cropped and the runway surface itself quite firm and smooth.
 Benton has a very well-maintained turf runway.

 Denny was on the radio directing traffic to parking.
 "Cherokee, turn right at the blue barrels for parking," he said while we rolled out following a disappointingly flat landing.

 Close on our heels came the position-impaired Grumman and a pair of RVs.

 Between the time we overflew the airport and landing, a second line of parked aircraft was created.
 It was a striking demonstration of how busy Benton Airport truly was that morning because only six minutes elapsed between flying over and bringing Warrior 481 to ground.
 A lot of airplanes landed during those six minutes.
 Marshallers directed me to park close enough to a Skylane that our wings had a slight vertical overlap.
 Benton was planning on a lot of traffic.